bacongubbe/DeveloperJokesApp/README.md

 ## How to use (admin)

 In order to perform any operations except from GETting jokes.
 You'll need to authenticate yourself.
 Do this by adding basic authentication in the API tool you're using.
 Reach out to me if you're not aware of the admin details.
+You can do it either a API tool like [Postman](https://www.postman.com/), or by using the console in your browser.

 ### Adding a joke